 The lynching of March 9, 1892, was the climax of ugly events in Memphis.
 From the time the three Black men had gone into business for themselves, their People’s Grocery, as it was called, had been the target of White resentment… The start-up capital for the grocery had been provided by Moss, a postman who was the city’s first Black to hold a federal position…For Whites the most galling thing about the People’s Grocery was that it took away business from a White store owner who had long been used to a monopoly of Black trade.
 The White proprietor initiated against the Black businessmen a series of provocations that culminated in an attack of armed thugs sent to raze the grocery.1

-Racial division existed in media portrayals as White press in Memphis sensationalized the lynching, spreading racist stereotypes of Black life to maintain the notion of brutish, criminal Blacks and innocent Whites.
-In the aftermath of the lynching, a judge ordered Whites to shoot any Black demonstrator causing trouble which thus enabled them to loot and vandalize the store.
+Racial division existed in media portrayals as white press in Memphis sensationalized the lynching, spreading racist stereotypes of Black life to maintain the notion of brutish, criminal Black people and innocent white people.
+In the aftermath of the lynching, a judge ordered white people to shoot any Black demonstrator causing trouble which thus enabled them to loot and vandalize the store.

 Ida B. Wells and the Black Press

 Yet the mainstream media were not the only ones with a pen.
 Ida B. Wells, a friend of Moss, wrote a column on his death and called for Black people to boycott and a mass exodus from Memphis.
 Wells’s call to action led business owners to panic.